Charles Schwab Field Omaha: College World Series

 The 2011 CWS, the first played at the park, consisted of 14 sessions with a total attendance of 321,684 for an average session attendance of 22,977.
 The 2011 total was both the highest since 2005 and 2,294 spectators more than the 2010 per-game average of 20,683.

 In 2022, the first year in which the word "Men's" was added to the CWS branding, Ole Miss took home the Men's College World Series title after sweeping Oklahoma in the finals.
 The ballpark saw new records set for attendance as the 2022 MCWS set a new attendance record with 366,105 fans over 15 games in Omaha.
-That past the record of 361,711 fans set in 2021.
+That passed the record of 361,711 fans set in 2021.
 Sunday's final saw 25,972 fans, which was 1,467 over stadium capacity and the biggest crowd in a MCWS finals game since 2017.

 The attendance record for the MCWS was broken again, for the third consecutive year, in 2023 as the event drew a total of 392,646 fans, an average of 24,559 per game.
 Both of those numbers are the best in the 73-year history of the event.
 This was in large part due to good weather (only one game had a weather delay) and the eventual champion, the LSU Tigers, playing in eight of the sixteen games.
 The total attendance in Omaha for CWS events has surpassed 11 million now, and stands at 11,719,319.

 Charles Schwab Field is becoming well known for its lack of home runs leading to the idea that teams must play small ball to win.
 Nevertheless, KJ Harrison from Oregon State hit a grand slam—the first ever in the ballpark during the MCWS—to deep left-center field in June 2017, during a 13–1 win over Louisiana State University.
 The first grand slam in Charles Schwab Field was hit by Creighton in a game against Utah Valley.